Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

-Under the list of options in the menu, select "Deploy Starter".
+Under the list of options in the menu, select "Deploy Template".

-Railway offers 40+ starters ranging from blogs to self-hosted apps.
+Railway offers 50+ templates ranging from blogs to self-hosted apps.
 Use the search bar at the top right and type

-Railway requires that you have a valid GitHub account linked to deploy a starter.
+Railway requires that you have a valid GitHub account linked to deploy a template.
 If there is no account associated with your Railway account, you will be prompted to link an account.